Table of Contents

 Optional line items provide clients with extra products and services they can choose to add onto their quote.
 Maybe these are items that would complement the items that you're already quoting, or maybe you'd like to offer your client a selection of items.
 With optional line items, clients can check off which extra products or services they'd like, then approve the quote including those items they added.
 To add optional line items in the app, when creating or editing a quote tap the button for Add Optional Line Item.

-To add an image to a line item, when adding a line item tap the Camera Icon to take a photo using your device's camera or upload an existing photo.
+To add an image to a line item, when adding a line item tap Attach Image to take a photo using your device's camera or upload an existing photo.

 If a line item added from your products and services list already has an image associated with it, adding the line item to your quote will add the image as well.

-After you've selected the line items for the quote you can add a discount, tax rate, required deposit, and a client message.
+After you've selected the line items for the quote you can add a discount, tax rate, required deposit, and a client message by tapping on those fields.

 Track quotes on desktop and follow up